 At Mastin Labs, one of our primary concerns (after helping you put the beautiful finishing touches on your images, of course) is to give our customers a fast and straight-forward editing workflow using our products.
-One way we’ve done this for our Capture One users is to create a custom workspace you can install that keeps all the tools you need for a three-step workflow in one handy location.
+One way we’ve done this for our Capture One users is to create a custom workspace you can install that keeps all the tools you need for our 3-step Workflow in one handy location.

-If you use Mastin Labs Capture One styles and have not yet installed our custom workspace, you can find it here.
+If you use Mastin Labs Capture One styles, here's our our custom Capture One workspace.
 Our workspace is also an excellent tool to help you get your bearings if you’re new to Capture One.
 Let’s take a quick tour through the workspace so you can jump right in.
 From top to bottom, here’s what’s in the Mastin Labs workspace for Capture One.

 The histogram tool displays a graph that represents the tones and values of your image, as well as your ISO, shutter speed, and aperture settings.
 Capture One’s histogram has a gray shadowed area that represents the luminosity values from pure black to pure white and line graph overlays for red, green, and blue values.